SarahAndyshak/virtual-visit/README.md

 * React.js
 * create-react-app
 * TailwindCSS
+* DaisyUI
 * VS Code

 ## Known Bugs
+* The carousel on the Getty page only works with touchpads, not with a mouse.
 * Links on the Splash page work, but don't open to the top of the new page.

 ## Disclaimer